ruediger/help.github.com/_posts/2010-03-02-changing-author-info.markdown

 categories: git_ninjutsu
 ---

-If you need to modify the author info in your repo's history, you can do so with this script.
+<p class="intro">If you need to modify the author info in your repo's history, you can do so with this script.</p>

-__Big bold warning__ This action is destructive to your repo's history.
+<p class="attention"><strong>Big bold warning</strong> This action is destructive to your repo's history.
 It's best to do this on a clone, just in case.
 Also beware that this should not be performed on a repo that has been shared with others.
-Use at your own risk.
+Use at your own risk.</p>

 {% highlight bash %}
 #!/bin/sh